westquote/SquidTasks/README.md

 Hopefully, this brief tutorial has given you an outline of the steps required to integrate coroutines into your own projects.
 From here, we recommend exploring the "GeneriQuest" sample project under ```samples/Sample_TextGame```.
 It demonstrates both simple and complex applications of coroutines in a simple text-based game example.

 This is the end of the tutorial documentation (for now)!
-If you made it this far, please contact us at tim@giantsquidstudios.com to let us know any ways in which our documentation could have been more useful for you in learning to use Squid::Tasks!
+If you made it this far, feel free to write to [tim at giantsquidstudios.com] to let us know any ways in which our documentation could have been more useful for you in learning to use Squid::Tasks!

-Thank you for being one of our "early readers!"
-We appreciate your help in making this library a success. :)

 Appendices
 ==========